KrishhR/URL-Shortner/README.md

 # URL Shortener

-A simple Node.js URL shortener service using Express and MongoDB.
+A secure Node.js URL shortener service using Express, MongoDB, and JWT-based authentication.

 ## Features

+- **User Authentication:** Signup and login with JWT-secured sessions
+- **Role-based Access:** Admin and normal user roles
-- Generate short URLs for any valid URL
+- **Short URL Generation:** Only authenticated users can create short URLs
-- Redirect to the original URL using the short URL
+- **Redirection:** Anyone can use short URLs to redirect to the original destination
-- Track and view analytics (number of clicks and visit history) for each short URL
+- **Analytics:** Authenticated users can view click analytics for their URLs
+- **Admin Panel:** Admins can view all users and URLs

 ---